TreeKat71/30DaysOfAirflow/day12_ssh_oper/README.md

 )
 ```

 But I recommend you use SSHOperator instead, which uses **Hook**/**Connection** to access servers.
-Right now, just take them as a magic way to connect to servers, I will explain it in the next section.
+Right now, just take them as a magic way to connect to servers, I will explain it in the next few sections.